- Published on

 Examples: Trimble SiteVision, Revizto, PlanGrid, BIM 360 Field

-Use Cases: Model viewing on-site, construction progress tracking, quality and safety inspections
+Use Cases: On-site model viewing, construction tracking, safety inspections

 6. Facility Management & Digital Twin Tools